zhibogogo/cc-ocr.github.io/README.md

 ```
 @article{yang2024cc,
   title={CC-OCR: A Comprehensive and Challenging OCR Benchmark for Evaluating Large Multimodal Models in Literacy},
-  author={Yang, Zhibo and Tang, Jun and Li, Zhaohai and Wang, Pengfei and Wan, Jianqiang and Zhong, Humen and Liu, Xuejing and Yang, Mingkun and Wang, Peng and Liu,
+  author={Yang, Zhibo and Tang, Jun and Li, Zhaohai and Wang, Pengfei and Wan, Jianqiang and Zhong, Humen and Liu, Xuejing and Yang, Mingkun and Wang, Peng and Bai, Shuai and others},
-          Yuliang and others},
   journal={arXiv preprint arXiv:2412.02210},
   year={2024}
 }